Kent Town, South Australia

 Kent Town is an inner suburb of Adelaide, South Australia.
-It is located in the City of Norwood Payneham & St Peters.
+It is located in the City of Norwood Payneham & St Peters local government area.
+It has been the site of many historic buildings and establishments, including Dr Kent's Paddock, the Kent Town Brewery, and the Wesley Uniting Church.
+Trams ran through the suburb from the mid-19th century, eventually being removed in the 1950s.

 History

-Kent Town was named for Dr. Benjamin Archer Kent (1808 – 25 November 1864), a medical practitioner of Walsall, Staffordshire, who emigrated to South Australia aboard Warrior, arriving in April 1840 with his wife Marjory Redman Kent, née Bonnar, and two children, Benjamin Andrew Kent, and Graham Eliza Kent, who in 1848 married Dr Frederick Charles Bayer (died 15 August 1867).
+Kent Town was named for Benjamin Archer Kent (1808 – 25 November 1864), a medical practitioner of Walsall, Staffordshire, who emigrated to South Australia aboard Warrior, arriving in April 1840 with his wife Marjory Redman Kent, née Bonnar, and two children, Benjamin Andrew Kent, and Graham Eliza Kent, who in 1848 married Frederick Charles Bayer (died 15 August 1867).
 Hydraulic engineer C. A. Bayer and architect E. H. Bayer were sons.
 Another son, Tom, was a kangaroo hunter, who went to live at the township of Yalata (now Fowlers Bay) on the west coast, and created a cluster of cottages named "Kent Town", which no longer exist.

 Kent established a flour mill and farm which failed financially and he was obliged to return to his profession to support his family.
 He sold his property at a handsome profit, repaid all his creditors and returned to England.

-He was the attendant physician when Edwin Thomas Smith was born.
+He was the attendant physician when Edwin Thomas Smith was born in 1830.
 Smith later built his Kent Town Brewery on the site of the doctor's cottage.

+The Wesley Uniting Church was founded as the Jubilee Wesleyan Methodist church in 1864 by George P. Harris, John Colton, F. H. Faulding, and others.
+It has had a significant place in the life of South Australians for over 150 years.

-Kent Town was the location of two successive sites of the Kent Town Brewery the second of which in 1888 became the malthouse for SA Brewing, now redeveloped into apartments.
+Kent Town was the location of two successive sites of the Kent Town Brewery, the second of which in 1888 became the malthouse for SA Brewing, now redeveloped into apartments.

-Demographics of Kent Town
+Both Equipment Limited, a workshop in which Edward and Donald Both worked on their inventions, was for some time in the 1940s located in King William Street.
+The site has now been demolished.

+In the latter half of the 19th century, a tram network serviced Kent Town, with one branch running eastwards to Kensington Gardens.
+They transitioned from horse-drawn trams around 1909, and were all removed in the 1950s.